 - During the regular season: (Note: if you do not submit the items required below, the commissioner reserves the right to create entries for you.)

-- In general, the game week begins on Sunday, with one game run each day from Sunday through Friday.
-No games will be played on Saturday unless it's a make-up game from earlier in the week.
+- In general, the game week begins on Sunday, with one game run each day from Sunday through Wednesday, with a doubleheader on Thursday.
+No games will be played on Friday or Saturday, unless it's a make-up game from earlier in the week.
 Deviations from this schedule will be posted by the league's commissioner.

 - Lineup and bullpen changes are due by midnight the day before games are played.

 - Accumulated statistics, standings, injuries, team rankings, and league leaders are posted after the last game played.